 You see, if you put a silly big number in there (“I would like a million squillion L$ for each of my US$”) then nobody will sell to you.
 And, indeed, if you put the same number as everyone else in then why should your order get filled over everyone else’s at the same price?
 You could be sitting there a while.
 No, what you want is a price that is ever so slightly better than a majority of the rest.

-If you scroll down a little further you can see the currently open Buy and Sell orders.
+If you scroll down a little further you can see the currently open Buy and Sell orders, which gives you a good idea of your competition.

-You can see here that a lot of people are offering to buy at L$270.
-So you might want to offer a slightly better deal to sellers.
+As you can see, there is quite a spread of offers.
 You remember that I said that the bigger the number the better it is for you when buying and a smaller number is better when selling?
 Well, the corollary here is that if you want to be more attractive to a seller then you want to reduce your expectations a little.
-So you might want to choose L$269 here or maybe L$268.
-Compare that to the L$239 being offered on the Market Buy and you’re still ahead.
+So you might want to choose a slightly better offer than others.

-Of course, it’s up to you.
-You could take a punt at L$270 or even higher.
-It all depends on how quickly you want to fill.
+Of course, it’s up to you ,and it all depends on how quickly you want to fill.

 You can stop reading now if all you wanted was to know how to buy L$ at a slightly better rate, because really that’s all there is to it.